RyanW84/CodeReviews.Console.ShiftsLogger/README.md

 - **Cross-platform database support** (SQL Server for Windows, SQL Server for Linux)
 - **In-memory database** for testing environments

+## Requirements
+- This is an application where you should record a worker's shifts.
+- You need to create two applications: the Web API and the UI that will call it.
+- All validation and user input should happen in the UI app.
+- Your API's controller should be lean.
+Any logic should be handled in a separate "service".
+- You should use SQL Server, not SQLite
+- You should use the "code first" approach to create your database, using Entity Framework's migrations tool.
+- Your front-end project needs to have try-catch blocks around the API calls so it handles unexpected errors (i.e. the API isn't running or returns a 500 error.)

 ## 🏗️ Architecture

 The solution follows a clean architecture approach with clear separation of concerns: